The Impact of Negative Reviews on SEO: How to Manage Your Company’s Online Reputation

 Website quote

-Understanding the impact of negative reviews on organic visibility
+Understanding the scope of negative reviews on organic visibility

-Since the widespread use of "Reviews" inserts in SERPs, stars and comments have become an integral part of the user experience.
-A negative review is no longer limited to a simple comment on the Google Business Profile: it spreads to featured snippets, carousels, aggregators (Trustpilot, Avis Vérifiés, Yelp) and, ultimately, influences organic ranking.
-Google confirmed back in 2020, via a post on the Google My Business blog, that the "quality, quantity and freshness of reviews contribute to the score".
-The Impact of Negative Reviews on SEO: How to Manage Your Company's Online Reputationlocal search.
-In other words: an outpouring of recent criticism can be enough to eclipse years of good SEO practice.
+Since the widespread adoption of «Reviews« boxes in the SERPs, stars and comments have become an integral part of the user journey.
+A negative review is no longer limited to a simple remark on the Google Business Profile listing: it spreads into featured snippets, carousels, aggregators (Trustpilot, Avis Vérifiés, Yelp) and, ultimately, influences organic rankings.
+As early as 2020, Google confirmed, via a post on the Google My Business blog, that the “quality, quantity and freshness” of reviews contribute to the local search The Impact of Negative Reviews on SEO: How to Manage Your Company's Online Reputationscore.
+In other words: a wave of recent criticism can be enough to eclipse years of good SEO practices.

-The incident that occurred at Décathlon in 2018 illustrates the mechanism: after the viral dissemination of a tweet showing poor customer service, the brand suffered an avalanche of 1-star ratings on several of its shops.
-In the weeks that followed, these outlets dropped by three to five positions in the Local Pack on key queries such as "sportswear Paris .
-Traffic from local queries fell by around 12 %, revealing a direct link between reputation and visibility.
+The incident that occurred at Decathlon in 2018 illustrates the mechanics: after the viral spread of a tweet showing poor customer service, the brand suffered an avalanche of 1-star ratings across several of its stores.
+In the following weeks, these outlets dropped three to five positions in the Local Pack for key queries like «sportswear Paris”.
+Traffic from local queries fell by about 12 %, revealing a direct link between reputation and visibility.

 How Google interprets reputation signals